MultithreadHodgepodge/MultithreadHodgepodge/simpleThreadpool/README.md

-and we will maintain a ringbuffer to store task from application, and thread worker will take task from ringbuffer.
+and we will maintain through **list_t** we designed to store task from application, and thread worker will take task from ringbuffer.
 This action must be taken under sychronization, or will fail because of race.

-There are many tasks in queue originally, you can use command via crtl+c to add task:
+There are many tasks in readyqueue originally, you can use command via crtl+c to add task:

 add new task